You can lead a man to knowledge but you cannot make him think

 Today the world is suffering from the controversy of misleading religious denominations.
 Rabbis, priests and imams are continuously consulted by unwitting minds desperate for immediate answers.
 While many people are asking questions but not investigating the answers to their questions, others are being programed by propaganda via television “programs” and various publications.
 Synagogues, churches and mosques are not safe havens, but danger zones.
 From the days of the blood spattered crusades all the way to our modern era, innocents are still being massacred in the streets.
 But while guns and explosives are considered to be the product of “religious” turmoil, they are nothing more than economic weapons.
 International banking schemes have dominated the world’s resources, and the “robot/zombie” nations are manipulated against each other in order to ensure subservience to the leaders of those nations, who all work for members of a single global organization, the Rothschild Dynasty.
 Meanwhile, militant recruitment is on the rise.
 Many are asking why, but few are asking how.

 We cannot keep blaming “religion,” “books,” or “the internet.”
 A proper investigation will lead any serious researcher to the undeniable fact that terrorist organizations do not form independently of government.
 After all, what is government?
 The word “govern-ment” is a combination of two Latin words: Govern meaning ‘control’ and Ment meaning ‘mind.’
-There is no denying that 1+1=2.
 Government is mind control.
-Nevertheless, it’s always easier to educate the uneducated than to re-educate the mis-educated.
+This is difficult for many to accept.
+After all, it’s always easier to educate the uneducated than to re-educate the mis-educated.
 In fact, school is where the problem begins, where the institutionalized practice of enforced curriculum oppressively prevents students from engaging in self-fulfilling studies and activities.
 Unfortunately, it is a crime to be yourself in a world where conformity is considered the key to “success.”

 Education is a process, and doctrine is the product of that process.
 Unfortunately, however, it is a common practice of religious denominations to offer only the product (indoctrination) without the process (education).
 Thus, we have a world full of “sheep” that wait around for the “shepherd” to lead the way.
 Unfortunately, in most instances the “shepherd” is not the Almighty, but some human being who implements manmade ideologies to achieve secular ambitions.
 Hence, there exists a great delusion pertaining to the idea of religion.
 Spirituality is the essence of freedom and individuality.
 Religion, on the other hand, is an English word derived from the Latin word religare, meaning “to bind,” a variation of the Latin word religio, which means “obligation/bond.”
 Therefore, a ‘religion’ is essentially a ‘bond’ between an individual and his or her spiritual attachment.
 This term has been misappropriated to suggest “group mentality” through its association with religious denominations.
 This common misconception, however, is the result of the religious schism and dogmatism that has become prominent in our world today.